Voycepeh/CaliVision-Studio/README.md

 - Android is no longer presented as the primary surface for the whole product.
 - Android remains an optional native path for premium live coaching or hardware-specific workflows when it proves meaningfully better than the browser.

-## Current near-term focus

-1. Choose a drill or freestyle mode.
-2. Upload a video or capture from a mobile browser camera.
-3. Analyze in CaliVision.
-4. Review counts, holds, events, and annotated replay.

 ## A short history of the product

 CaliVision started Android-first because on-device live coaching was the initial center of effort.